jsaddiction/Sonarr_Kodi/README.md

 - Writes WARNING level logs to stderr so Sonarr can display them in the events tab
 - All log entries at or above the level configured are written similar to the Sonarr.txt logs
 - Install script does all the hard work in Sonarr to configure the correct "connect" fields
+- Actions in Sonarr propagate to Kodi library such as renames, deletes, upgrades

 ---